AP Explains: New rules could muddle results of Iowa caucuses

-On Monday, voters who have gathered at more than 1,600 caucus sites will begin their night by declaring support for their preferred presidential candidate.
-After a feverish round of lobbying, supporters of eliminated candidates can make a second choice.

-This year, there’s a new wrinkle that could make the caucus even more chaotic.

-For the first time, the Iowa Democratic Party will report three sets of results.
-There is no guarantee that all three will show the same winner.
+WASHINGTON (AP) — For the first time, the Iowa Democratic Party will report three sets of results from the party’s presidential caucuses.
+And there is no guarantee that all three will show the same winner.

 Each set of results represents a different stage of the caucus.
-The new rules for Monday’s contest were mandated by the Democratic National Committee in a bid to make the process more transparent.
+The new rules for the Feb.
+3 contestwere mandated by the Democratic National Committee in a bid to make the process more transparent.

 In the past, Iowa Democrats reported only one set of results: the number of state convention delegates won by each candidate through the caucus process.
 Democrats choose their party’s eventual White House nominee based on national convention delegates, and the state delegates are used to determine those totals in Iowa.